Japan showcases island invasion tactics in annual firepower show

 As a military band played, nearby stands sold souvenirs including model military planes, camouflage t-shirts and military insignia towels.

-The ground shook near spectators from the simulated battle playing out just a few hundred meters away.
+The ground shook near spectators from the simulated battle playing out just a few hundred metres away.

-Applicants for the live fire display rose to 28 per available spot this year compared with 20 last year, according to a Defense Ministry spokesman.
+Applicants for the live fire display rose to 28 per available spot this year compared with 20 last year, according to a Defence Ministry spokesman.

 “These people are the elite troops who will protect Japan, and I‘m very glad they’re on my side, not the opposite,” said Yoko Miyake, 59.